kmalakoff/testmatrix-compat/README.md

 ## Asynchronous Tests

 We can test side effects and asynchronous code by using a function as the test's actual property.
-The function takes a `done` function which must be called with the actual value when the operation is complete.
-You are responsible for creating and destroying any resources you needed to arrive at this value within this function.
+The function receives a function which must be called with the actual value when the operation is done.
+You are responsible for creating and destroying any resources needed to arrive at this value within this function.

+> TODO: Rewrite example using `async` functions instead?

 ```js
 const { equal } = require("testmatrix")